 1. How Long Has the Company Operated?

-Before choosing a roofing contractor, it's important to differentiate the experienced contractors from the inexperienced.
+Before choosing a roofing contractor near me in Florida or Connecticut, it's important to differentiate the experienced contractors from the inexperienced.
 Otherwise, you could end up with someone who is still learning the ropes.
 You might hire a business that's still establishing its operations, too.

 Look for a company that has survived and thrived over the years.
 How long have they run and operated?